-The recipe is modified from these almond spritzgeback I made several years ago from Thorsten’s blog.
+The recipe is modified from these almond spritzgeback I made several years ago.
 Back then I used almonds, refined flour (maida) and butter.
 This time I used hazelnuts, sweet superfine rice flour and vegan olive oil based butter to make the cookies.
 We were pleasantly surprised as these cookies are even better than any store bought cookies – gluten free or otherwise.

 Recipe: Hazelnut cookies – piped, gluten free